migueldelmazo/wu/README.md

   },
   // arguments that will receive the function 'run'
   args: 'user.id',
-  // pure function that runs when 'onChange.paths' has changed
+  // pure function that runs when 'onChange' has changed and 'when' conditions match
   run: (userId) => {
     return !!userId
   },